hmisty/swiftjs/README.md

  [1]: https://github.com/kripken/emscripten
  [2]: https://github.com/clojure/clojurescript

 I got the idea tonight.
-You are here now because we share the same ideas.
+You are here now so we may share the same ideas.
 Drop me an email and tell me what you are thinking about it: evanliuchina (AT) gmail (DOT) com.

 Coming soon... :)